open/close all folders

 - After they discovered that her sensei was being kind to her and treating her like a human instead of a weapon, Tanaka's weapons were tainted with the trigger scene, causing her to go into an Unstoppable Rage and kill him.
 Her confused reaction as she sits beside his body afterwards is heartbreaking.

-The second flashback in Target X almost trumps the letter itself.
-There is something inherently heartbreaking about a thirteen year old girl weeping in the snow besides her mother's body, it is magnified by the realization that said girl killed her in a chemically induced Unstoppable Rage (and knows it), but what manages to combine the sadness of the moment with the horror that was her life to that point is what she whimpers to Dr. Kenney's cooling corpse:
+- The second flashback in Target X. There is something inherently heartbreaking about a thirteen year old girl weeping in the snow besides her mother's body, it is magnified by the realization that said girl killed her in a chemically induced Unstoppable Rage (and knows it), but what manages to combine the sadness of the moment with the horror that was her life to that point is what she whimpers to Sarah's cooling corpse:

-Doubling as a Crowning Moment of Heartwarming, Laura's goodbye to Megan in Target X. Just before they depart, Megan gives her a locket containing pictures of herself and her slain mother.
+- Doubling as a Heartwarming Moment, Laura's goodbye to Megan in Target X. Just before they depart, Megan gives her a locket containing pictures of herself and her slain mother.

 - Laura's confrontation with Logan at the end of Target X. She has been so beaten down and broken by everything she has been put through that she's decided the only way out is that she and Logan both must die.
 And as she explains why, Logan just resigns himself to death for his complicity in the Weapon X program, but pleads with her not to throw her own life away because her lack of choice makes her innocent.

 - In her 2010 one-shot, Laura briefly reunites with Kiden Nixon, which by itself is a Heartwarming Moment.
 What pushes it into outright Tear Jerker is Laura's response when Kiden asks if she even remembers them.
 Laura just collapses into her arms and says, "I remember."